Preview

 National Medical Research Centre for Oncology

 Larisa N. Vashchenko – Dr. Sci.
-(Medicine), Professor, Head of the Department of Bone, Skin, Soft Tissue and Breast Tumors
+(Medicine), Professor, Head of the Department of Bone, Skin, Soft Tissue and Breast Tumors, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation, Honored Doctor of the Russian Federation

 Competing Interests: